SAP-samples/cloud-extension-s4hana-cloud-business-process/documentation/mission/Prerequisites/README.md

 - Ease of discovery and consumption of **APIs and events**
 - Central **event bus** for all event sources (SAP Cloud Platform Enterprise Messaging)

 The Extensibility services are fully integrated in the SAP Cloud Platform Cockpit where you can register your SAP S/4HANA Cloud systems (release 1905 and higher).
 They support extension applications that run on Cloud Foundry runtime (not Neo).
-We will use the SAP S/4HANA Cloud Extensibility service available from SAP Cloud Platform Service Marketplace.
+We will use the SAP S/4HANA Cloud Extensibility service available from the SAP Cloud Platform Service Marketplace.

 # Steps

 Following the how-to guides provided, you will:

-- Check on and ideally fulfill the **prerequisites**
+- Check on the **prerequisites**
-- **Register your SAP S/4HANA Cloud backend** (release 1905 or higher) on SAP Cloud Platform
+- **Register your SAP S/4HANA Cloud backend** (release 1905 or higher) on the SAP Cloud Platform
 - Set up service plan **entitlements** (SAP S/4HANA Cloud Extensibility and SAP Cloud Platform Enterprise Messaging) for your newly registered system from your SAP Cloud Platform subaccount
 - Create **service instances** of the SAP S/4HANA Cloud Extensibility service
 - **Configure events** in your SAP S/4HANA Cloud system to send Business Partner Created and Business Partner Changed events to SAP Cloud Platform Enterprise Messaging